-- num_classes # (int) Number of classes in the dataset. - weights # (Optional[str]) Weighting type to calculate the score.
-Choose from None or 'none': no weighting 'linear': linear weighting 'quadratic': quadratic weighting - threshold (float) Threshold value for binary or multi-label probabilites. default: 0.5 - compute_on_step {\mathrm{(bool)}} Forward only calls update() and return None if this is set to False, default: True - dist_sync_on_step¶ (bool) Synchronize metric state across processes at each forward() before returning the value at the step. default: False - process_group f (Optional[Any]) Specify the process group on which synchronization is called. default: None (which selects the entire world)
+- num_classes [(int) Number of classes in the dataset. - weights (Optional[str]) Weighting type to calculate the score.
+Choose from None or 'none': no weighting 'linear': linear weighting 'quadratic': quadratic weighting - threshold \((float) Threshold for transforming probability or logit predictions to binary (0,1) predictions, in the case of binary or multi-label inputs.
+Default value of 0.5 corresponds to input being probabilities. - compute_on_step# (bool) Forward only calls update() and return None if this is set to False. default: True - dist_sync_on_step¶ (bool) Synchronize metric state across processes at each forward() before returning the value at the step. default: False - process_group f (Optional[Any]) Specify the process group on which synchronization is called. default: None (which selects the entire world)